DASH diet: Tips for dining out

 Reduce unhealthy fats

-The DASH diet promotes foods that are low in saturated fat and cholesterol.
+The DASH diet promotes foods that are low in saturated fat.
 To reduce unhealthy fats when dining out:

 - Ask that your food be prepared with olive oil, rather than butter or other less healthy fats.